 TSX OVERDRIVE

-The classic TS10 stock tone is achievable in STD mode, as well as two other variation modes:
+This circuit includes the true TS10 stock tone in STD mode, as well as two other variation modes:

 The gain control has twice the amount of gain range as a classic TS.
 The extended range begins at the 2 o'clock position onwards.
-The chip has been upgraded to a higher performance audio amplifier by JRC (Japanese Radio Company).
-The 'soft clipping' is achieved using three black glass silicon diodes.
+The current builds use the following high quality parts:

 or |